 The most basic way to use video delay in this fashion is to put the tablet on a tripod.
 You can then have the players go to it after a rep to watch the replay.
 The more advanced approach is to send the video feed to a bigger screen that would be easy to see.
 That is what I’ve done.

 The solution I put together was to stream the video from the iPad to an Apple TV device.
 It accepts a mirroring feed from the tablet via either wifi or bluetooth.
 The Apple TV has an HDMI output, which can then be plugged in to most modern TVs and monitors.
-As I noted, though, the gym projector only takes a VGA feed, so I needed a HDMI to VGA adapter to convert the signal to get it to the projector.
-Having the video feed transmitted to the projection system allowed me to put the camera anywhere I like, and to move it around as needed.
+As I noted, though, the gym projector only took a VGA feed, so I needed a HDMI to VGA adapter to convert the signal to get it to the projector.
+Having the video feed transmitted to the projection system allowed me to put the camera anywhere I liked, and to move it around as needed.

 Of course there is always the question of where to put the camera – both for angles and equipment safety.
 A standard tripod is one option.
 I have found, however, that one of the flexible tripod provides more options in terms of placement.
 Using a tripod requires a mount for the iPod.